GuruSR/SmallNTP/README.md

 # SmallNTP [![Arduino Lint](https://github.com/GuruSR/SmallNTP/actions/workflows/main.yml/badge.svg)](https://github.com/GuruSR/SmallNTP/actions/workflows/main.yml)
 Original version corrected from Arduino, which is an industry standard copy of the normal NTP function which has been around for decades.
-This library offers async NTP, which returns the seconds from Epoch (1970 and beyond) in 2 variations for use with Watchy watch face code.
+This library offers async NTP, which returns the seconds from Epoch (1970 and beyond) for use with Watchy watch face code.

  **Begin(String NTPServer):**  Start a call to the NTPServer asking for the current Epoch time (UTC starting at 1970).